FlyingFeather/DEA-SQL/README.md

 torch==1.12.1
 ```
 ## Environment
-1. pip install requirements
+1. `pip install requirements`
-2. python nltk_downloader.py
+2. `python nltk_downloader.py`

 ## Data Preparation
 Download the data set from the [spider official website](https://yale-lily.github.io/spider), unzip it and put it into the data folder.
-An example of the file directory is data/spider/database.
+An example of the file directory is `data/spider/database`.

 ## Usage
-Please modify the OpenAI configuration in common/static_config.py and configure the relevant environment variables for the Azure OpenAI API.
+Please modify the OpenAI configuration in `common/static_config.py` and configure the relevant environment variables for the Azure OpenAI API.

 Several important parameters:
 - **dataset**: The name of dataset.